 NOTE.
-CC/Teletext format monitoring is tile specific.
+CC/Teletext format monitoring is available for SDI signals only.
+It is also tile specific.
 To simultaneously monitor more than one format, select the appropriate settings in the desired tile.

 Monitoring CC and Teletext

 Perform the following procedures before monitoring CC and Teletext.